-We started in 2006, under its original name Citizens for Dixie’s Future, in response to US Congressional legislation that would have sold 25,000 acres of BLM land for development.
-The threat of unplanned growth, impacting the living environment that is the local economy’s “golden goose”, was a great concern to residents.
-A county-wide land use planning process began called Vision Dixie with extensive public input and established Smart Growth Principals ensuring that we grow while maintaining the key “quality of Life” elements that will continue to make our area desirable.
-The results of process shaped a new 2009 Lands Bill, a monumental piece of legislation that created new conservation mandates for the BLM and established the Beaver Dam Wash and Red Cliffs National Conservation Areas, Wilderness areas and Wild and Scenic Rivers.
+We started in 2006 (as Citizens for Dixie’s Future) in response to Congressional legislation that would have sold 25,000 acres of BLM land for development.
+This legislation would have granted a right-of-way for the Lake Powell Pipeline and plowed a four-lane highway through the Red Cliffs National Conservation Area.
+The threat of unplanned growth impacting the living environment that is the local economy’s “golden goose” was of great concern to residents.
+This legislation triggered a two and a half year county-wide Vision Dixie land use planning process.
+Over 3,000 residents participated, providing extensive input that resulted in 10 Smart Growth Principals to ensure that we maintain the key “quality of life” elements that make our area desirable as we grow.
+This planning process also shaped the 2009 Omnibus Public Land Management Act, a monumental piece of legislation that created new conservation mandates for the BLM and established the Beaver Dam Wash and Red Cliffs National Conservation Areas in Washington County.

 Southwest Utah grows in a manner that enables conservation and restoration of its natural and cultural resources.

 Advocate conservation and stewardship of our area’s natural and cultural resources and advocate implementation of the Smart Growth policies that enables conservation for the benefit of present and future generations.